ibm-cloud-docs/cloud-activity-tracker/reference/auth_uaa.md

 # Getting a UAA token
 {: #auth_uaa}

 Use {{site.data.keyword.Bluemix}} UAA to get an authentication token that you can use to work with the {{site.data.keyword.cloudaccesstraillong}} service.
-You can obtain the authentication token by using the {{site.data.keyword.Bluemix_notm}} CLI, or by using APIs.
+You can obtain the authentication token by using the {{site.data.keyword.cloud_notm}} CLI, or by using APIs.
 {:shortdesc}

 Consider the following information: